gyyu/gyyu.github.io/_pages/about.md

 ### Hi, my name is [Grace](https://linktr.ee/gyudon).

 I am a software engineer at Riot Games, currently on the Premier team.
 I joined full-time in January 2020 after interning in the summer of 2019, and I studied computer science at Carnegie Mellon University with a minor in mathematical sciences before that.

-Before that, I have been on:
-- 2022-now: Competitive / Premier (VALORANT)
-- 2021-2022: Social and Player Dynamics (VALORANT)
-- Summer 2019, 2020-2021: Esports Digital
+I briefly interned at Uber ATG in the summer of 2018.

+I am currently pursuing my Master's degree in Computer Science and Engineering through the [University of Washington's Professional Master's Program](https://www.cs.washington.edu/academics/graduate/pmp/).

 ### Why does this place exist?